Siquan-Wang/U.S.-Patent-Phrase-to-Phrase-Matching/README.md

 •Refined downstream structures including both 1D CNN and multi-head attention model on contextualized embedding from pretrained models with increasing learning rates, and applied warming-up and multi-sample dropout for better generalization

-•	Used adversarial weight perturbation, fast gradient sign method and pseudo label generation for overfitting reduction and aggerated final results with different loss using ensemble methods based on stratified k-fold cross validation, and ranked top 9% on Kaggle
+•	Used adversarial weight perturbation, fast gradient sign method and pseudo label generation for overfitting reduction and aggerated final results with different loss using ensemble methods based on stratified k-fold cross validation, and ranked as top 9% on Kaggle

 ## Getting Started